 Before You Begin

-- For a SaaS controller, AppDynamics sent you the Controller host in your Welcome Email.
+- If you use a SaaS controller, AppDynamics sent you the controller host in your Welcome Email.

-- For an on-premise controller, the host and port for the Controller are configured at installation time.
+- If you use the on-premise controller, you supplied the host and port at install time.

 Configure and Download the Java Agent